robang74/chatgpt-answered-prompts/diritti-digitali-e-separazione-dei-dati-dai-social-EN.md

 The **ESSENTIAL** part of the question about using git-like storage for content created to be shared on social networks concerns this point:

-- One moves out of an `atypical and selective' monopoly and into the de facto free market.
+- One moves out of an "atypical and selective" monopoly and into the de facto free market.

 In this context the `git` format is great because it is an established and intensively tested standard for which there are very scalable libraries to handle it.